mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Totals Cr127.5 4.5kg

-With the stock removed and the barrels sawed down, a double-barrelled shotgun becomes a deadly close- quarters weapon and an excellent tool for intimidating people.
+With the stock removed and the barrels sawed down, a double-barrelled shotgun becomes a deadly close-quarters weapon and an excellent tool for intimidating people.
 Typically weight is reduced to around 3kg.

 Weapons of this sort are rarely offered for sale in